 Even if a parent manages to get sole custody or sole parenting responsibilities and sole parenting time, the court is required to specify the steps the other parent must take in order to regain shared parenting status.
 Grigsby vs. Grigsby, 39 So.
 3d 453 (Fla.
 2d DCA 2010)

-If the other parent has abandoned the child or made any effort to exercise parenting time, a default finding of sole custody can be obtained.
+If the other parent has abandoned the child or made no effort to exercise parenting time, a default finding of sole custody can be obtained.
 It’s very difficult for a court to deny a petition that is not answered

 In conclusion, in Florida, when the other parent doesn’t abandon the child, sole custody is rare and even when it’s granted, it is easily undone.

 If you read this far, you’re probably disappointed that sole custody isn’t really a viable option.
 Don’t worry, you still have lots options to protect your child.
 Contact my Naples, Florida law office and schedule a free consultation with a family law lawyer.